FoalTS/foal/docs/deployment-and-environments/configuration.md

 ## Database Configuration (TypeORM)

-> This document describes new features introduced in version 1.0.0.
+> This section describes changes introduced in version 1.0.0.
 Instructions to upgrade to the new release can be found [here](https://github.com/FoalTS/foal/releases/tag/v1.0.0).
+Old documentation can be found [here]().

 TypeORM uses a [different system](http://typeorm.io/#/using-ormconfig) for its configuration based on the file `ormconfig.js` located at the root of the project directory.